Bringing it to life: five considerations

 4 – Make it creative, yet clear.

-Because a communication framework is externally facing, it’s important to strike a balance between creativity and clarity.
+Because a strategic framework is externally facing, it’s important to strike a balance between creativity and clarity.
 Your title, pillars, and supporting messaging should be engaging but easy to understand.
 Think about how you can leverage your framework to build out a compelling story or narrative, but make sure it’s straightforward enough to stand on its own.

 5 – Make it aspirational.

-A good communication framework will act as a blueprint for achieving your organization’s purpose.
+A good strategic framework will act as a blueprint for achieving your organization’s purpose.
 Make it relevant, future-oriented, and most importantly, aspirational.
 This will act as the North Star to rally your stakeholders around your reason for being beyond profit.

-A communication framework is an aspirational blueprint that presents the interplay and cohesion between a company’s business strategy and its other auxiliary programs to its various stakeholders.
+A strategic framework is an aspirational blueprint that presents the interplay and cohesion between a company’s business strategy and its other auxiliary programs to its various stakeholders.
 As an organizational communications tool, it streamlines a company’s messaging, ensures programs are material, informs and inspires audiences, and helps chart the course towards meaningful growth.
-Ready to construct your communication framework?
+Ready to construct your strategic framework?
 Download our comprehensive guide, which walks you through the journey and sets you up to secure executive buy-in.
 To learn more, you can also contact us.